BoreNoMore/BoreNoMore/docs/Docs/preprocessing.md

    - An instance of Kwargs that provides additional configuration parameters.
 These parameters enable customization for each effect, making the preprocessing pipeline highly adaptable to various data requirements.

 4. **ProcessData()**
-   - //TODO after correct and working implementatino finish this
+   - Method called to execute defined Preprocessing Effects on specified data.
+Recieves and returns *Matrix* type.

 5. **AssignBaseFieldsFrom(PPEffect parent)**
    - This method copies essential fields from a parent PPEffect instance, ensuring that a deserialized or cloned effect inherits the necessary configurations, such as outputData, inputDataColumnStates, effectName, and kwargs.
 This functionality supports the reusability of effect configurations within the preprocessing pipeline.